followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/onExported.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [exported](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Events/#exported) event.
+A function that is executed after data is exported.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after the exporting of grid data is completed.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->